isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1308.md

 ---
-title: SentroWeb - Lite 50
+title: Vehicle Support System - Vehicle Support System (20 Vehicles Package)
 permalink: /productivity-solutions-grant/solutionrepo/solution1308
 ---

 ### Description

-Ingenique Solutions' SentroWeb combines relevant Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) data from Dow Jones or Acuris with SentroWeb powerful search engine and simple workflow, so that you can take the complexities out of AML/CFT compliance, and get straight to business.
+VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning system for Vehicle Tracking System that stream live location with video and much more.
+Video cameras installed on 2 sides of the vehicle, the system is able to monitor and record the vehicle front and back in a real-time basis.
+Providing an enhanced visibility for blind spot in accident prevention.
+Video footage and GPS data is stored on MDVR/Cloud based for ease of viewing, retrieving and playback.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ingenique_20200591_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_GridPlus_Annex_3_wef_14_October_2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria